jpditri/logseq-cli-browser/README.md

 - `b` - Go back to previous page
 - `e` - Edit current page in your default editor
 - `:q` - Return to page list (or quit if already in list view)
+- `T` - Open theme selection popup (change UI theme)

 ### Chat Commands

-- `:chat` - enter interactive chat prompt (conversation panel below or on right)
+- `:chat` - open interactive chat popup (with portrait animation and conversation history)
+- `:theme` - open theme selection popup to switch themes interactively
-- Prefix your message with `/insert ` to have the AI response inserted at the current cursor location; otherwise the response is displayed in the chat panel only.
+- Prefix your message with `/insert ` to have the AI response inserted at the current cursor location; otherwise the response is only displayed in the chat popup.

 ### Environment Variables